 About to pop and not sure what to pack in your hospital go bag?
-Our hospital packing list has got you sorted!
+Our hospital bag packing list has got you sorted!

 - Footwear: Would love to hang around in gorgeous slippers, but might just bring some flip flops because you can wear them in the shower.

-- Toiletry essentials: Toothbrush, toothpaste, deodorant, hairbrush… and some favorite products to make you feel a little bit pampered and special like a nice scented shampoo and conditioner combo.
+- Toiletry essentials: Toothbrush, toothpaste, deodorant, hairbrush… and some favourite products to make you feel a little bit pampered and special like a nice scented shampoo and conditioner combo.
 Plus Palmer’s cocoa oil just because it’s now an everyday essential.